CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its niche (post-creation QA for Google Slides decks), lists specific failure modes it catches, provides natural trigger phrases, and explicitly states when NOT to trigger.
-The only minor issue is the use of second-person-adjacent phrasing and imperative voice ('Use this skill', 'Do NOT trigger') rather than strict third-person, but the description is otherwise comprehensive and well-crafted.
+This is an excellent skill description that clearly defines its niche (post-creation QA for Google Slides decks), lists specific failure modes it catches, provides natural trigger phrases, and explicitly scopes when it should and should not be used.
+The inclusion of anti-triggers (when NOT to use it) is a strong differentiator.
+The only minor note is the use of second-person-adjacent phrasing ('Use this skill') in the opening, though it transitions to third-person descriptions of capabilities.

 DimensionReasoningScore